kubedb/docs/docs/guides/mssqlserver/clustering/dag_cluster.md

 ### Create Issuer/ClusterIssuer on Both Clusters

-First, create an `Issuer` in your primary cluster's `demo` namespace.
-This will be used to generate the necessary certificates for endpoint authentication, and even if TLS is not enabled for SQL Server.
-The issuer will be used to configure the TLS-enabled Wal-G proxy server, which is required for the SQL Server backup and restore operations.
+First, create an `Issuer` in your both cluster's `demo` namespace.
+> This Issuer serves two essential purposes.
+First, it generates the necessary certificates for the database mirroring endpoints, which is a mandatory requirement for authenticating communication within the Availability Group cluster.
+Second, it is used to secure the Wal-G proxy server with TLS, which is required for KubeDB's backup and restore functionality.

 Now, we are going to create an example `Issuer` that will be used throughout the duration of this tutorial.
 Alternatively, you can follow this [cert-manager tutorial](https://cert-manager.io/docs/configuration/ca/) to create your own `Issuer`.